 Despite the numerous Google updates in recent years, the on-site SEO optimisation hasn’t changed much.
 It is still important and it still needs to be done.
 Yes, by all means ‘Content is King’ but even kings need to live in properly build castles and this is exactly what on-site SEO gives you.
 A properly build home for your content to live so it can attract and create more business for your company.

 P.S.
-Elements that did not make it into my top 10 list but are still very important when it comes to on-site SEO optimisation: Meta Descriptions, Server Speed, XML sitemap, custom 404 Page, Social Media Integration, CDN (Content Delivery Network), Mobile responsiveness, Site speed.
+Elements that did not make it into my top 10 list but are still very important when it comes to on-site SEO optimisation: Server Speed, XML sitemap, custom 404 Page, Social Media Integration, CDN (Content Delivery Network) and last but not least page speed.